10 – Aurora

-Dave Grohl’s healthy balance between his quiet-to-loud vocal yowls never appears overplayed, and his excellent command of the guitar showed his range as the guy who was, up until that point, known as “the drummer from Nirvana.”
+Dave Grohl’s healthy balance between his quiet-to-loud vocal yowls never appears overplayed, and his excellent guitar command showed his range as the guy who was, up until that point, known as “the drummer from Nirvana.”
 In 1994, Grohl went into the studio to record what would be known as the Foo Fighters’ debut album; he played all of the instruments on the record, and by 1995, he’d get a record deal with Capitol Records.
 Germs guitarist Pat Smear, who was already the fifth member of Nirvana, soon joined the Foo’s.
-From there, they’d thereafter go through a few lineup changes before permanently enlisting bassist Nate Mendel, drummer Taylor Hawkins, and lead guitarist Chris Shiflett.
+They would go through a few lineup changes from there before permanently enlisting bassist Nate Mendel, drummer Taylor Hawkins, and lead guitarist Chris Shiflett.

 After eight records, millions of sales, critical praise, and undeniable respect in the music industry, it’s no wonder why the Foo’s still sell out stadiums and put out tasty music more than twenty years later.
-Dave Grohl has certainly proved why he’s the coolest and most beloved rock star of his generation, and he still continues to do things that make us adore him even more.
-So for our list, we’ll be pulling Foo Fighters songs from each of their albums that show a glimpse into why the Foo Fighter’s are a band not to mess with.
+Dave Grohl has undoubtedly proved why he’s the most fabulous and most beloved rock star of his generation, and he continues to do things that make us adore him even more.
+So, for our list, we’ll be pulling Foo Fighters songs from each of their albums that show a glimpse into why the Foo Fighters are a band not to mess with.

 # 10 – Aurora

-There Is Nothing Left to Lose, their third studio album, not only showcased the genesis of their new drummer the late Taylor Hawkins, but it also shined a light on a new direction for the Foo Fighters.
+There Is Nothing Left to Lose, their third studio album, showcased the genesis of their new drummer, the late Taylor Hawkins, and shined a light on a new direction for the Foo Fighters.
 They ditched their post-grunge ferocity for a more melodic essence, and Aurora is a glistening example.
-It’s got a soft and sweet progression to it, with just the right texture of amplification to turn this song into the perfect open road anthem.
-It’s also the perfect song to open up our Top 10 Foo Fighters Songs List.
+It has a soft and sweet progression, with just the right texture of amplification to turn this song into the perfect open-road anthem.
+It’s also the perfect song to open our Top 10 Foo Fighters Songs List.

 # 9 – Exhausted

-Their self-titled debut was the kind of record the world of rock needed after the very band that was the voice of their eon was laid to rest, along with their spokesman, Kurt Cobain.
-As the title suggests, this really is an exhausting Foo Fighters songs.
-It’s loud, it’s rude, it’s nauseating, but it has heart within its context.
+Their self-titled debut was the kind of record the world of rock needed after Nirvana was laid to rest, along with their spokesman, Kurt Cobain.
+As the title suggests, this is an exhausting Foo Fighters song.
+It’s loud, rude, and nauseating, but it has a heart within its context.
 It’s got a real “Nirvana” swagger to it without riding on its coattails.
-Grohl’s drumming really makes this song, too.
+Grohl’s drumming makes this song, too.

 # 8 – New Way Home